How To Catch Salmon In A River: Guides Explain Methods And More

 Drift fishing for salmon is similar to bottom bouncing, in fact some would say they are the same thing.

-Drift fishing is often used by anglers on larger faster rivers and on deeper rivers.
+Drift fishing is often used by anglers on larger, faster rivers and on deeper rivers.
 The idea is to use a drift fishing setup, cast into the main current, let the weight and bait sink to the bottom, and follow the line down the river with your rod tip.
-You wait for the line to stop or pull which indicates a bite.
+You wait for the line to stop or pull, which indicates a bite.

-The good thing with drift fishing is you can fish water 30 feet deep or less.
+The good thing about drift fishing is you can fish water 30 feet deep or less.
 The hard thing about drift fishing for many anglers is detecting a strike when your bait is deep or far from you.

 Drift fishing requires a lot of current and just enough weight to get your bait down while not too much that you are constantly stuck on the bottom.